-Temperature monitoring is your first line of defense against food poisoning and fines.
-Many restaurant owners see it as administrative hassle, but it limits enormous financial and legal risks.
-In this article you'll learn which risks you avoid and how to organize this practically.
+Temperature monitoring protects against food poisoning lawsuits, hefty NVWA fines, and reputation damage.
+Most restaurant owners view it as paperwork, but it prevents massive financial and legal disasters.
+Here's which risks you can avoid and how to set this up efficiently.

 What risks do you run without temperature monitoring?

 Temperature control isn't just about food safety.
-It protects you against much bigger problems:
+It shields you from much bigger problems:

-- Guest food poisoning: Liability can run into tens of thousands of euros
+- Guest food poisoning: Liability can reach tens of thousands of euros

-- Reputation damage: One bad review about food poisoning can cost months of revenue
+- Reputation damage: One bad review about food poisoning can destroy months of revenue

-- Product damage: Cooling that breaks without you noticing = entire stock gone
+- Product loss: Cooling failure without detection = entire stock ruined

 ⚠️ Note:

-In case of food poisoning, you must be able to prove that you monitored temperatures correctly.
-Without records, you're legally vulnerable.
+During food poisoning cases, you must prove you monitored temperatures properly.
+Without records, you're legally exposed.

 The critical temperature points in your kitchen